Camel Audio Alchemy 1.55 – The Sonic Elixir

 Dive straight into the deep end

-The interface is very nice, crisp looking and well styled – though could be a little daunting to new users at first.
+The interface is very nice, crisp looking and well-styled – though could be a little daunting to new users at first.
 You get three skins to swap around and the user section of the website has extras you can download, all of which are quite cool.
-There are three main sections – Browse, Simple and advanced.
-I’m not sure why you would use simple, its there I guess to save on CPU power when performing live.
+There are three main sections – Browse, Simple and Advanced.
+I’m not sure why you would use simple, it’s there I guess to save on CPU power when performing live.

 The new browser page takes up the full screen with preset and custom search criteria, box artwork, developer info and of course links to buying more expansion packs.
-I don’t have problem with this trend of up-selling customers if the original boxed product you buy is good value, and there is no doubt Alchemy is that.
+I don’t have a problem with this trend of up-selling customers if the original boxed product you buy is good value, and there is no doubt Alchemy is that.
 I think the expansion packs would only appeal to the absolute power users or someone looking for a very specific sound style – they are certainly not required to get the most out of Alchemy.

 The whole browser system is a big step up from the original release.
 There is a handy rating system and you can create your own banks – a neat way to not only save your favourites under your own name, but custom project or even song names, making searching for them later a breeze.

 The advanced section is where you go to play.
 It is split up into sections again – the top area is static controls: Source, Morph, Filter and Master.
 The middle section changes depending on what knob you have selected, and the bottom area is for the performance features, namely the X/Y pads, arp and effect units.